Mark1-15/project-1/README.md

 {My Boardwalk Games Project}(https://github.com/Mark1-15/boardwalk-games/blob/main/assets/css/style.css)

 Last, and certainly not least I would like to once again thank Code Institute.
 I have learned front end software development in a matter of weeks thank to them and would not have been able to create this project without them.
 Furthermore, the walkthrough projects throughout this module culminating in this project have been particularly useful.
-As previously mentioned, 2 small code snippets have been used from previous projects thanks to them.
+As previously mentioned, 2 small code snippets have been used from previous projects.
 I would not be here without the teaching I have received from Code institute, and hope this project shows the skills I have learned, and now have been able to implement.